Requirements for Employer Registrations

-If you are actively recruiting for a position with a start date that is more than a year out (i.e., recruiting in spring ‘21 for summer ‘22 opportunities), we require that you provide the student a minimum of 30 days from the time the student receives a written outline of the position and offer.
-Please note that the ‘68 Center expects that recruiters will provide the Williams students with a similar acceptance timeframe as other institutions.
-If your organization is unable to comply with the minimum timeframe outlined, the Career Center and students must be made aware of the potential of an accelerated decision process prior to applying. i.e. in the position description.
+If you are actively recruiting for a position with a start date that is more than a year out (i.e., recruiting in fall ‘22 for summer ‘24 opportunities), we require that you provide the student a minimum of 30 days from the time the student receives a written outline of the position and offer.
+Please note that the ‘68 Center expects that recruiters will provide Williams students with a similar acceptance timeframe as other institutions.

-If employers choose not to follow these policies and deadlines outlined in this document, students will act in their best self-interest, and the employer assumes the risk of a renege.
+If employers choose not to follow the policies and deadlines outlined above students will be encouraged to act in their best self-interest, and the employers assume the risk of offer acceptance reneges.

 No Exploding Offers

 We expect employers to honor all offers made to students.
 Exploding offers are prohibited and refer to any condition that places undue pressure on the student to accept early (e.g., “We have 10 offers outstanding for 8 openings and will accept the first 8 students who accept,” or “We will extend an offer if you agree to accept today,” etc.).

 To avoid any misunderstandings, we suggest that you provide students with written confirmation of job offers and details.

 On our end, we make certain that students are aware of on-campus interviewing policies and the consequences of failing to appear for an interview or backing out of an offer.
 Please let us know if you experience any concerns about a candidate from Williams.